kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 How could that be?
 The only excuse they managed to offer was "these rates change".
 So maybe that explains the lower numbers in the previous claims?

 However the number has been wrong every month in 2025 since February.
-And the wrong number has not changed ($119.94 has gone to my deductible for each appointment).
+And the wrong number has not changed.

 I'm also fairly certain the HCPCS codes change yearly (or possibly quarterly though that still wouldn't explain this case).
 You can only search for them by year in the above link.

-I think what changed was me calling with this information.

-### 25% Reduction
+### Reduction

-If some group were interested in reimbursing a bit less, they may use the calculated number (the government number * the 140% multiple, which was $159.92) as a starting point.
+If some group were interested in reimbursing a bit less, they may use the calculated number $159.92 as a starting point.

-Then, decide on some arbitrary percentage to reduce it by (let's say an extremely obvious one, like 25%) to get a number that's a bit lower, but close to the real one.
+Then, decide on some arbitrary percentage to reduce it by.
+Let's try 25%:

-Let's try doing that:

 $159.92 * 0.75 = __$119.94__

 What a strange coincidence!
-I almost wouldn't believe it if the person on the phone didn't confirm what I suspected the number should actually be.
-The adjustment was also done at a predictable percentage.
+I almost wouldn't believe it if the person on the phone didn't confirm what I suspected the number should be.

 ### Result